Human Resources: Upcoming Programs

 Dealing with the demands of work and your personal life can be challenging.
 These free workshops, sponsored by Human Resources and led by experts from Penn’s Employee Assistance Program and Quality of Worklife Department, offer information and support for your personal and professional life challenges.
 For complete details and to register, visit www.hr.upenn.edu/myhr/registration or contact Human Resources at (215) 573-2471 or email@example.com

-New and Expectant Parent Briefing; 3/2; 12:30-1:30 p.m.; free.
-This is an introductory briefing designed for expectant parents and those who are new to parenting or child care.
-Participants will learn about local and university childcare and parenting resources including breastfeeding support and the nursing mothers program, childcare locators, back-up care, adjusting to new schedules, flexible work options, among other topics.
-The presentation will include Q&A with an FMLA specialist and participants will also have the opportunity to network with other expectant and new parents.
+New and Expectant Parent Briefing; 10/5; 11 a.m.-noon; free.
+This is an introductory resource briefing designed for expectant parents and those who are new to parenting or child care.
+Participants will learn about local and University childcare and parenting resources including breastfeeding support and the nursing mothers program, childcare locators, back-up care, adjusting to new schedules and flexible work options, among other topics.

-Guided Meditation: Take a Breath and Relax; 3/10; 12:30-1:30 p.m.; free.
+Guided Meditation—Take a Breath and Relax; 10/28; 12:30-1:30 p.m.; free.
 Practice mindful breathing that focuses your attention on the present moment with kindness, compassion, and awareness.
 Self-massage and gentle mindful movements that promote relaxation and reduce stress may also be included in the workshop.
 No experience necessary.

-Mindfulness Monday; 3/20; 12:30-1:30 p.m.; free.
-Mindfulness is “paying attention, on purpose, in the present moment, non-judgmentally,” according to Jon Kabat-Zinn.
+Mindfulness Monday: From Mind Full to Mindful; 10/31; 12:30-1:30 p.m.; free.
+Mindfulness is “paying attention, on purpose, in the present moment, non-judgmentally,” according to Jon Kabat-Zinn, founder of Mindfulness-Based Stress Reduction.
 Mindfulness practice develops awareness of your present thoughts and feelings to help you manage different situations.
 In this once-a-month experiential workshop, you’ll see how mindfulness can help you become more engaged and effective both at home and in the workplace.
 No prior meditation experience necessary.

 Healthy Living Workshops

-Gentle Yoga; 3/7; noon-1 p.m.; free.
+Gentle Yoga; 10/12; 11-noon; free.
 Let your body reward itself with movement!
 Join us for this Gentle Yoga session and explore the natural movements of the spine with slow and fluid moving bends and soft twists.
-During this session, you will flow into modified sun salutations that loosen those tightened muscles and joints of the lower back, neck, shoulders and wrists.
+During this session, you will flow into modified sun salutations that loosen those tightened muscles and joints of the lower back, neck, shoulders, and wrists.
 And as an added bonus, you’ll get a workout in the process.
 Mats and props will be provided.

-Gentle Yoga; 3/21; noon-1 p.m.; free.
+Gentle Yoga; 10/26; 11 a.m.-noon; free.
 Let your body reward itself with movement!
 Join us for this Gentle Yoga session and explore the natural movements of the spine with slow and fluid moving bends and soft twists.
-During this session, you will flow into modified sun salutations that loosen those tightened muscles and joints of the lower back, neck, shoulders, and wrists.
+During this session, you will flow into modified sun salutations that loosen those tightened muscles and joints of the lower back, neck, shoulders and wrists.
 And as an added bonus, you’ll get a workout in the process.
 Mats and props will be provided.

 —Division of Human Resources